* Local polls come ahead of national vote due by May 2018

 In the first round, the anti-establishment 5-Star Movement only reached the run-off in one of the main 25 towns and cities but is Italy's most popular party at a national level, according to many opinion polls.

-Nevertheless, Sunday's result could serve as a call to unify among the center-right parties, which are in competition at the national level.
+Nevertheless, Sunday's result could serve as a call to unify among the centre-right parties, which are in competition at the national level.

 Their strong first-round showing suggests that if the parties can unite under a single leader they would be a force to be reckoned with at the general election.